 On-island and class-based learning with select colleges is building strong momentum.
 Students and faculty from Boston University, Hobart and William Smith Colleges, the New York School of Interior Design, Princeton University, Roger Williams University, Salve Regina University, and Worcester Polytechnic Institute have signed on thus far in 2018.
 Browse the NHA Internships and Collaboration Opportunities (PDF) for our latest projects of interest.

-The Nantucket Historical Association’s Research Library is offering two, paid, archival processing internships during the fall of 2018.
+The Nantucket Historical Association’s Research Library is offering two paid archival processing internships during spring 2019.

 Assistant to the Executive Director